Advertisement

 O’Neal’s influences can be traced to blues legends like Muddy Waters, as well as the improvisational Southern rock of The Allman Brothers Band and the intensity of Stevie Ray Vaughan.
 These inspirations are evident not only in his guitar work but also in the band’s overall sound—one that bridges past and present without losing its roots.

-In today’s music landscape, Charley O’Neal stands as part of a lineage of artists keeping blues-based rock alive outside the mainstream spotlight.
+In today’s music landscape, Charlie O’Neal stands as part of a lineage of artists keeping blues-based rock alive outside the mainstream spotlight.
 His work with The Delta Generators underscores the continued importance of independent musicians and regional scenes, proving that the spirit of the blues remains as vital as ever when carried forward with passion and authenticity.

 Guitar Thrills: You’ve built your sound on traditional blues foundations—what does “keeping the blues alive” mean to you personally today?

-Charley: I have always been a fan of blues and blues-based music, and I believe the blues will always be alive.
+Charlie: I have always been a fan of blues and blues-based music, and I believe the blues will always be alive.
 It’s the foundation to most of the American music and one of the great art forms that we have contributed to the world.
 The sound and interpretation of the music will, and I think should, continue to change and evolve.
 I think the honesty and raw emotion of blues will continue to resonate with people all around the world and keep it alive.

 Guitar Thrills: With The Delta Generators, how do you balance honoring classic blues traditions while still sounding fresh and modern?

-Charley: I think it’s just a combination of my blues influences as a guitar player, and of the band in general not being worried about releasing a song that might also be influenced by rock or traditional country.
+Charlie: I think it’s just a combination of my blues influences as a guitar player, and of the band in general not being worried about releasing a song that might also be influenced by rock or traditional country.
 We all grew up on rock music, so I think that influence is going to come out naturally.

 Guitar Thrills: Your live shows are a huge part of your identity—how important is that raw, improvisational energy in connecting with today’s audiences?

-Charley: We love writing and recording albums together, but playing live is really our favorite place to be.
+Charlie: We love writing and recording albums together, but playing live is really our favorite place to be.
 We feel that is where we can make the most direct connection with our fans.

 Guitar Thrills: The music industry today often leans toward polished, digital production—have you ever felt pressure to change your sound to fit that mold?

-Charley: No, we really have not.
+Charlie: No, we really have not.
 We have always kept things a little rough around the edges.
 When the Delta Generators went into the studio to record our newest album “ON & ON”, we had decided to record it all live together in the same room and capture a performance.
 This meant if one person in the band messed up a take, we had to record it all over again.
 There were no punch ins or autotune or fixing things later.
 I think things have become too perfect and it’s sucking the humanity out of music.
 I think people are craving to hear something less perfect and more real these days.

 Guitar Thrills: Who were some of your earliest influences, and how do they still show up in your playing today?

-Charley: I think my earliest influences would have been Angus and Malcom Young.
+Charlie: I think my earliest influences would have been Angus and Malcom Young.
 I started listening to AC/DC when I was 7 years old.
 The first album I got was Dirty Deeds and then I became obsessed with them and collected all their albums.
 I started playing guitar right before I turned 12 years old, so the first songs I started learning were AC/DC tunes.
 I remember sitting down with the High Voltage album and decided I was going to learn every song on the album in a week.
 I think Malcolm Young was one of the greatest if not the greatest rhythm guitar players in Rock ‘n’ roll.
 He taught me how to play syncopated rhythms and the importance of being the best rhythm guitar player you can be.
 Other musicians are not going to want to play with you if you do not have good rhythm chops.
 Angus Young was probably my gateway into blues lead guitar playing.
 I didn’t realize I was learning B.B.
 King and Freddie King licks through learning his solos.
 I would say they are two of my earliest influences who still show up in my playing.

 Guitar Thrills: Artists like Gary Clark Jr. and Samantha Fish are bringing blues to new audiences—how do you see yourself fitting into this modern blues movement?

-Charley: I think the Delta Generators have a blues rock sound of our own and we hope the honesty in our music resonates with a wider audience, not just blues fans.
+Charlie: I think the Delta Generators have a blues rock sound of our own and we hope the honesty in our music resonates with a wider audience, not just blues fans.

 Guitar Thrills: What have been some of the biggest challenges you’ve faced as an independent blues artist, and how have you overcome them?

-Charley: I think the biggest challenge for any independent artist these days is that you most likely cannot just be the artist.
+Charlie: I think the biggest challenge for any independent artist these days is that you most likely cannot just be the artist.
 You also must maybe be your own record company, booking agent, marketing person, PR person, radio promoter, videographer, etc.… All these things take a lot of time and energy and can take you away from just being an artist.
 The bottom line is you just must do the work.
 The good thing about the blues world is that it’s a small world, so if people like you, the word can spread quickly.

 Guitar Thrills: For younger musicians who love blues but feel pressure to follow modern trends, what advice would you give about staying authentic?

-Charley: I would say stay true to the style of blues that you connect with the most and you will have the most likelihood of being successful.
+Charlie: I would say stay true to the style of blues that you connect with the most and you will have the most likelihood of being successful.
 I think it’s dangerous to chase trends, and people can sniff out when you are not being authentic.

 Guitar Thrills: What are you currently working on, and can you tell us about your latest project or upcoming release?

-Charley: The Delta Generators are excited to get our newest album, “ON & ON, out”.
+Charlie: The Delta Generators are excited to get our newest album, “ON & ON, out”.
 It’s coming out on May 22.
 We can’t wait for the world to hear it!

 Conclusion

 Keeping the blues alive in the modern era is less about preservation and more about evolution.
-Artists like Charley O'Neal show that the genre’s power lies in its ability to adapt without losing its soul.
+Artists like Charlie O'Neal show that the genre’s power lies in its ability to adapt without losing its soul.
 Through raw performances, honest songwriting, and a refusal to chase trends, O’Neal and The Delta Generators continue to carry the blues forward in a way that feels immediate and real.

 Alongside contemporaries who are reshaping the genre for new audiences, O’Neal’s journey underscores an important truth: authenticity still resonates.
 Even in a music industry driven by algorithms and expectations, there remains a place for grit, feel, and individuality.
 The artists who succeed are often the ones willing to take risks, to put themselves out there, and to trust that honesty will find its audience.